h01ger/piuparts/README.txt

 * "master-command" is the command to run on master-host to start the master.
-When the master has been installed from the Debian package, the command is
+When the master has been installed from the Debian package, the command is '/usr/share/piuparts/piuparts-master'.
- 'python /usr/share/piuparts/piuparts-master'.
  The section name will be given as a command line argument to this command.